ORIENTATION training will cover the following topics:

 The Tutorial & Instructional Programs (TIP) training program has been certified by the College Reading & Learning Association (CRLA).
 The CRLA sets the international standards for tutor training programs.
 All 3 levels of CRLA training are offered as PST courses.

-- Tutors and Writing Advisors are required to complete Level 1/Regular training.
+- Tutors and coaches are required to complete Level 1/Regular training.

 - Tutors must complete five Level 1 training sessions with in the first two weeks after being hired.